Effectively Pricing Legal Engagements

 Prior to producing estimates ensure all components of the client engagement have been thoroughly considered:

-- Is the case straightforward conveyancing engagement or a complex defense case likely to be more difficult to estimate?
+- Is the case a straightforward conveyancing engagement or a complex defense case, which is likely to be more difficult to estimate?

 - What risk factors need to be considered?

-- Any unknowns, details or missing information needing to be accounted for?
+- Any unknowns, details, or missing information that needs to be accounted for?